Texas School Choice Policies

 What Christian Microschools Should Do Now

-- Track SGO certification in Texas - Know which organizations will be distributing scholarships
+- Track SGO certification in Texas - Know which organizations will distribute federal scholarships in 2027

 - Understand eligibility requirements - Be prepared to help families navigate the application process